alex-stephens/competitive-programming/README.md

 # competitive-programming

-Solutions to problems from the textbook Competitive Programming 3
+My solutions in Python or C++ to some problems from the textbook Competitive Programming 3 by Steven & Felix Halim.

+Problems are available at http://uva.onlinejudge.org/.